Armenian national awakening: Prehistoric-Historic Era

-The discovery of Urartu has come to play a significant role in 19th and 20th-century Armenian nationalism.

-Beyond the mostly accepted terms of the Armenian nationalism as given in the above paragraphs, the concept has come to include a range of interpretations of Prehistoric Armenia, including the link to the Iron Age kingdom of Urartu.
-The Armenians are the original inhabitants of the territory of what is named as historic Armenia.
-Identification with the distant glories of Urartu and its prehistoric forerunners, together with Mount Ararat has come to be a powerful symbol of Armenian ethnicity especially among the diaspora.
+The discovery of Urartu played a significant role in 19th and 20th-century Armenian nationalism.
+Armenian nationalism included a range of interpretations of Prehistoric Armenia, including the link to the Iron Age kingdom of Urartu, as some scientists claimed the Urartu state was an Armenian state.
+Identifying with the Urartu state and its prehistoric forerunners came to be a powerful symbol of Armenian culture, especially among the diaspora.